nicbou/nicolasbouliane.com/content/projects/minor-report.md

 ### Budget assumptions

-In this report, I prioritised the impact and longevity of the project, given an initial budget of around 50,000€.
-I assumed that there will also be a smaller yearly budget for maintenance and further development.
-I also assumed that this budget is subject to political winds, so I favoured low maintenance costs wherever possible.
+I prioritise the impact and longevity of this project, given an initial budget of around 50,000€.
+I assume that there will be a smaller yearly budget for maintenance and further development.
+I also assume that this budget is subject to political winds, so I favour resilience and low maintenance costs wherever possible.

+A higher budget would not significantly affect my recommendations.

 ### Simple is cheap

-There is a common theme in this report: software is complex, and complexity is expensive.
+Software is complex, and complexity is expensive.
 Add as little complexity as you need to get the job done.
+This will be a common theme in my report.

 A text-based website is cheap to build, maintain and adapt.
 Once the website is built, anyone can work on the content.
 Such websites can run forever with minimal maintenance.
 The only downside is the user experience.
 Text takes more effort to read and understand.